 Do spring mattresses lead to off-gassing?

 Off-gassing refers to the smell of chemicals from new mattresses, which is more prevalent in memory foam mattresses than traditional spring mattresses.
-Off-gassing isn’t a big concern and it can be remedied by airing out the mattress for a couple of days before using it.
+The smell occurs as volatile organic compounds used in production break down as the mattress is unboxed.
+However, off-gassing isn’t a big concern and it can be remedied by airing out the mattress for a couple of days before using it.

 Are hybrid beds suitable for all body types and all kinds of sleepers?